 Paul also talks about putting off the old Adamic life, which is dead in sins and at enmity with God and putting on the new life in Christ, where we are covered in His own righteousness.
 And he exhorts us to set our affections on things that are above and not on things of the earth.

-Forbearing with one another describes patiently enduring the faults and failings of others in a kind, gracious and godly manner.
-It is putting up with the inevitable idiosyncrasies, and fluctuating attitudes of our brothers and sisters, with a spirit of gentleness and grace.
+Forbearing with one another describes patiently enduring the faults and failings of others in a kind, gracious, and godly manner.
+It is putting up with the inevitable idiosyncrasies, and fluctuating attitudes of our brothers and sisters, with a spirit of gentleness and grace - understanding and patient endurance.

-We are to forgive one another generously, unhesitatingly and without holding a grudge, as unforgiveness can lead to a range of ungodly responses like anger, rage, malice, slander, filthy language and other ungodly responses - which Paul warned against, earlier in this chapter.
+We are to forgive one another generously, unhesitatingly and without holding a grudge, for unforgiveness can lead us into a range of ungodly responses like anger, rage, malice, slander, filthy language, and other ungodly responses - all of which Paul warned against, earlier in this chapter.

-But the greatest of all incentives to forgive others is rooted in the fact that God forgave us freely and forever, for Christ's sake.
-He forgave each one of us and we, in turn, are to follow His godly example.
+But the greatest of all incentives towards godly forgiveness of others is rooted in the truth that God forgave us freely and forever.
+He forgave our sin - past, present, and future for Christ's sake.
+He forgave each one of us of all our wrongdoing and we, in turn, are to follow His godly example.

 Heavenly Father, thank You that in Christ Jesus, I have been forgiven of all my sins and declared to be righteous, by faith in Your dearly beloved Son.
 I have not always been ready to forgive those that have hurt or injured me, but thank You for freely forgiving me of my sin unconditionally, and forever.
-May I increasingly show forbearance and forgiveness towards my fellow men, and readily pardon all who have hurt or harmed me.
-Develop in me a spirit of gentleness, that shows the love of Christ to all with whom I come in contact, and may my life become a reflection of the beautiful love of Christ, Who died so that all who believe in Him might live - praise Your holy name for all Your goodness and grace towards the children of men, in Jesus name I pray, AMEN.
+May I increasingly show forbearance and forgiveness towards my fellow man, and readily pardon all who have hurt or harmed me.
+Develop in me a spirit of gentleness, that shows the love of Christ to all with whom I come in contact, and may my life become a reflection of the beautiful love of Christ, Who died so that all who believe in Him might live.
+Praise Your holy name for all Your goodness and grace towards the children of men, in Jesus' name I pray, AMEN.